 I’m not going to swindle you or make up figures.
 I don’t have to.
 I’m going to be transparent with you and I’ll even tell you if I don’t know something, because believe it or not, vegans DON’T know everything.

 Now there are four main reasons people go vegan, and we’re going to touch on each one a little bit.
-There’s the health impact, which I’ll only briefly address as there are many people who can speak to that far better than I. There’s the environmental impact, there’s the sociological, or human impact, and there’s the moral or ethical impact.
+There’s the health impact—which I’ll only briefly address as there are many people who can speak to that far better than I—the environmental impact, the sociological, or human impact, and the ethical impact.